 - Surgery, including MOHS skin cancer surgery

-Prognosis is dependent upon many variables, but usually excellent if caught early and treated.
-Because studies show a 40% risk of developing a new, different skin cancer(s) within 2-5 years; lifelong periodic follow-up exams are advised.
+Prognosis is dependent upon many variables, but is usually excellent if caught early and treated.
+Because studies show a 40% risk of developing a new, different skin cancer(s) within 2-5 years, lifelong periodic follow-up exams are advised.

 What is Mohs Skin Cancer Surgery?